 2. Related laws:

-33 CFR 320.3 includes a list of related laws, including: Section 401 of the Clean Water Act, Section 402 of the Clean Water Act, Section 307(c) of the Coastal Zone Management (CZM) Act of 1972, The National Historic Preservation Act of 1966, the Endangered Species Act, the Fish and Wildlife Act of 1956, the Marine Mammal Protection Act of 1972, and Section 7(a) of the Wild and Scenic Rivers Act.
+33 CFR 320.3 includes a list of related laws, including: Section 401 of the CWA, Section 402 of the CWA, Section 307(c) of the Coastal Zone Management (CZM) Act of 1972, The National Historic Preservation Act of 1966, the Endangered Species Act, the Fish and Wildlife Act of 1956, the Marine Mammal Protection Act of 1972, and Section 7(a) of the Wild and Scenic Rivers Act.

 III.
 ELIGIBLE ACTIVITIES

-Activities 1 - 32 below are authorized under this GP provided that the activity and the permittee satisfy all of this GP’s terms and conditions, including thestate-specific requirements in Section IX.
+NE GPs 1 - 22 below authorize certain activities provided that the activities meet the terms and conditions of the applicable NE GPs and state-specific requirements in Section IX.

-The following area thresholds apply when a) there is a loss of waters of U.S., and b) when referenced in Activities 1 - 32.

-This GP does not authorize the loss of waters of the U.S. (only losses of waters of the U.S. are factored into the area threshold calculation) that exceed the following area thresholds
+The following area limits apply when a) there is a discharge of dredged or fill material or a discharge associated with excavation into waters of the U.S., and b) referenced in GPs 6, 8-14, 16, 17, 19, 20 and 22.
+The area limits do not apply to GPs 1-5, 7, 15,18 and 21.
+Unless otherwise stated (e.g., temporary construction mats in GP 14), the total temporary and permanent impact area is used to determine if a single and complete project is eligible for SV or requires a PCN.
+The total permanent impact area is used to determine whether a single and complete project exceeds the PCN limits and requires an IP.

-Area Thresholds
+Area Limits